S2-group/robot-runner/raspberrypi/README.md

 ```
 The drone will take off, hover for a few seconds, and then land.

-The Raspberry terminal should return something like the following:
+Raspberry terminal should report something like the following:

 ```
 Tello: 16:51:56.579:  Info: start video thread